vinaykris/NameValidator-UT-Kata/README.md

-# NameValidator Unit Testing Kata
+# NameValidator Unit Testing Kata <br>
-Code for Name Validator Unit Testing Kata in many programming languages I use this code to teach how to write effective unit testing.
+## Code for Name Validator Unit Testing Kata in many programming languages <br>
+*I use this code to teach how to write effective unit testing. <br>
-It helps in identifing the common mistakes done in writing unit test cases.
+*It helps in identifing the common mistakes done in writing unit test cases. <br>
-What can be tested in Unit testing
+*What can be tested in Unit testing. <br>
-Best Practices of Unit Testing
+*Best Practices of Unit Testing. <br>